 A whole new generation has taken to Instagram to create and share poetry, with innovative, playful and moving poems emerging from the medium.
 To show how vibrant and relevant this new form is the National Poetry Library has curated the very first #instapoetry exhibition in the world, with over 1,000 entries being received after a call for submissions.

-Jessica Atkinson, the National Poetry Library’s Digital Co-Ordinator, and Poetry Librarian Chris McCabe have chosen four of the works on show for this blog post and explain what it is that made them stand out.
+Jessica Atkinson, Digital Content Manager at the National Poetry Library, and Poetry Librarian Chris McCabe have chosen four of the works on show for this blog post and explain what it is that made them stand out.

 @heyastranaut’s piece is born of the internet, juxtapositioning space-age fantasy alongside the realities of millennial anxiety.

 On the surface we are presented with glitz and glamour; Barbie has made it to space to shop surrounded by stars.
 Is this not everything we were promised the future would hold?
 Using collage, Barbie’s blacked-out eyes indicate that this joyful image is not all it appears.
 Suddenly this familiar figure is censored, anonymous and reminiscent of countless memes on Tumblr.
 It has an incredibly striking effect (Ocean Vuong’s UK jacket image for Night Sky with Exit Wounds has a similar look) which is perfect for Instagram – this image stops you from scrolling for a minute to take it in.

 The text in the image is minimal but we loved the pairing of familiar Frank Sinatra crooning with the gritty bleakness of Barbie’s blindfold.
 This work takes cut-up and collage poetry and makes it accessible and fun – if there’s no hope for the plastic fantastic, what hope is there for the rest of us?